sandeep2194/would-you-rather/README.md

 ## Welcome to Would you rather app Repo
-This is game based on would you rather questions where player gets 2 choices and gets points for answering questions.
-The player who answers most  wins.
+This is a game based on would you rather questions where player gets 2 choices and gets points for answering questions.
+The player who answers most questions wins.

 ### `npm install`
 Run npm install to install dependencies.